Episode: Pizza Delivery

 Putting It All Together:

 If you have a pizza stone, place it in the oven.
-If not, place your pizza pan in the oven while it preheats.
+If not, just make your pizza on the pan and place it in the oven once it is heated.

 Preheat oven as high as it can go!
 Mine was at 550 degrees F.

 Ladle desired amount of sauce onto crust.
 Layer dill pickles over the sauce.
 Spread the ground beef over the pickles.
 Add cheese.
 Top with mushrooms and pepperoni.
-Transfer the pizza from paddle to stone or pan.
+Transfer the pizza from paddle to stone or place your pizza pan in the oven.
 Bake until crust is browned and cooked through.
-My pizza was in there for 15 minutes, but other ovens only need about 7.
-All ovens vary, so you may have to adjust your cooking time.
+My pizza was in there for 15 minutes, but all ovens vary so you may have to adjust your cooking time.

 Remove the pizza from oven.
 Slice and enjoy!